Evolution of cooperation in networks with well-connected cooperators: Discussion

-\textit{\textbf{Degree assortativity creates barriers that can strongly enhance cooperation, but their effect can be counteracted by Trojan horses}} In the networks with increased degree assortativity, we see an interesting pattern with strong enhancements of cooperation under the perfect correlation between cooperative strategy and social connectedness, in particular in Poisson networks where the average final cooperator fraction stays relatively high throughout the game parameter ranges (above about 20 percent, \figref{fig.cfracres}).
+In the networks with increased degree assortativity, we see an interesting pattern with strong enhancements of cooperation under the perfect correlation between cooperative strategy and social connectedness, in particular in Poisson networks where the average final cooperator fraction stays relatively high throughout the game parameter ranges (above about 20 percent, Figure~\ref{fig.cfracres}).
 This enhancement comes about because of the structure of the degree-assorted networks, where nodes are clustered by degree.
-When cooperators occupy the high-degree nodes, the bridge areas between clusters act as barriers against the defector strategy, leading to dynamics where the defector strategy invades a cluster rapidly and then is stopped by the bridges, until it might eventually overcome them and invade the next cluster.
+When cooperators occupy the high-degree nodes, the bridge areas between clusters act as barriers against the defector strategy, leading to dynamics where the defector strategy invades a cluster rapidly and then is stopped by the bridges, where it then waits until it might eventually overcome them and invade the next cluster.
 This limits the spread of defection and thereby leads to the high final cooperator fractions.
 These dynamics can be seen from further investigation of the simulation results.
-An example of how the defector strategy is stopped at bridge areas for a single simulation is shown in \figref{fig.networksovertime}.
-Similarly, when comparing the distributions of final cooperator fractions under standard and increased degree assortativity (for Poisson networks under the perfect strategy-degree correlation and Prisoner’s Dilemma; \figref{fig.finalcfracdists}) we see that in the degree-assorted network, these fractions occur in multiple distinct peaks that correspond to the defector strategy waiting by the various bridge areas (a pattern that arises because the simulation is statistically unlikely to stop during the rapid cluster invasions).
-We can also observe how, in the degree-assorted networks, the average degree of defectors increases over time in very rapid steps (corresponding to the overtaking of clusters), separated by long periods of no change (corresponding to the spread of defection being hindered by bridge areas; \figref{fig.Ddegsovertime}).
+An example of how the defector strategy is stopped at bridge areas for a single simulation is shown in Figure~\ref{fig.networksovertime}.
+More generally, the pattern is evidenced by the average defector degree over time, which increases in very rapid steps (corresponding to the overtaking of clusters), separated by long periods of no change (corresponding to the spread of defection being hindered by bridge areas; Figure~\ref{fig.Ddegsovertime}).
+And finally, the dynamics are also reflected in the distributions of final cooperator fractions (Figure~\ref{fig.finalcfracdists}), where we see that in the degree-assorted network, these fractions occur in multiple distinct peaks that correspond to the defector strategy waiting by the various bridge areas (a pattern that arises because the simulation is statistically unlikely to stop during the rapid cluster invasions).